mz0121coder/100-days-of-code/log.md

 ### Day 5: March 16, 2023

-**Today's Progress**: There was a very informative mindset session, followed by more JavaScript fundamentals - non-primitive data types (objects), array methods, dot and bracket notation.
-Nested/complex arrays.
-Finished the day by recapping concepts with flashcards and also practiced the concepts with 2 katas that involved filtering and sorting arrays in ascending and descending order.
+**Today's Progress**: There was a very informative mindset session, followed by more JavaScript fundamentals - topics included non-primitive data types (objects), array methods, dot and bracket notation, and nested/complex arrays.
+Finished the day by recapping with flashcards and also practiced the concepts with 2 katas that involved filtering and sorting arrays in ascending and descending order.

 **Thoughts:** Pair programming was very useful as it allowed both myself and my partner to understand the ideas better by explaining things to each other and asking questions.
 This will be a key skill in a tech role and I am grateful to be able to practice this regularly.
 Looking forward to more mindset and performance psychology sessions on Thursdays.